 Specifications for the Chef’s Choice 680 Cordless Electric Glass Kettle:

-The team at Groom+Style hope this list helped you find the kettle of your dreams.
-Just in case you are still in the mood to read about more kitchen appliances, why not read the teams other top rated kitchen appliance reviews:
+The team at Your House Garden hopes this list helped you find the kettle of your dreams.
+Just in case you are still in the mood to read about more kitchen appliances, why not read the team’s other top-rated kitchen appliance reviews:

 Electric Kettle Advantages and Buying Guide

 It can take eight to ten minutes for a nearly-full stovetop kettle to bring water to a boil, while a good electric model will do it in four minutes, three minutes or even less.
 Most of the best electric kettles will also keep your water at the right temperature for when you’re ready for a refill; as we all know, you’ll have to turn a stovetop kettle back on if you want a second cup after 15-20 minutes.